-Stephen Rogers got his start in coffee in Cincinnati and roasted with Intelligentsia and Stumptown before he left to help industry leader Marty Curtis refurbish roasters.
-Last year, he was lured back behind the bar at Variety Cafe in Williamsburg, Brooklyn.
+Stephen Rogers got his start in coffee in Cincinnati and roasted with Intelligentsia and Stumptown before leaving to help industry leader Marty Curtis refurbish roasters.
+In 2010, Variety Cafe in Williamsburg, Brooklyn, lured him back behind the bar.
 We recently discussed coffee while he pulled shots of single-origin Stumptown espresso for customers.

 So you were saying that your approach is to show a range of flavor profiles?

 Yeah, I mean, to me coffee is so much more than what people allow it to be.
 Being isolated at Intelligentsia and Stumptown, with quality coffee, behind the scenes for so long, it’s nice to be here sharing the knowledge that I’ve gained over the years with the consumer to make sure that they understand what coffee can be, instead of just caffeine, or just a darker roasted, sugar taste.

 Is that why you decided to step out from behind the roaster?